Mattress Sale must end today

 You see a mattress advertised was £500 now £250.
 How can you tell for sure if this is correct?
 Firstly, it will be correct but the ‘was’ price could have been any price you care to think of even, was £1,000 now £250.
 The ‘was’ price has absolutely no bearing on the supposed worth of the mattress.

-I heard a story of a manufacturer who makes beds for a retail bed chain.
-One bed in question was produced specifically for an upcoming sale.
+I heard a story of a manufacturer who makes beds for a large retail bed chain on the high street.
+One bed in question was produced specifically for an upcoming ‘Bed Sale’.
 While the order was being manufactured, a few of these beds were displayed in stores at a retail price of around £1000.
 At sale time, it was advertised at half price was £1000 now £500.